Energinet-DataHub/geh-core/source/App/documents/registrations/health-checks.md

 See [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#health-checks) for a number of health checks supported through NuGet packages.
 Even though they are implemented for ASP.NET Core, they also work for Azure Functions.

-We have implemented `AddServiceHealthCheck()` to support calling liveness health check of other services.

 1) Add additional health checks using `AddHealthChecks()`.
 See an example below.

    ```cs